aldumas/misterinevitable.github.io/recipes/csharp/_posts/2021-11-04-generating-a-sequence-of-integers.md

 [ToArray\<int\>()][docs-toarray] or [ToList\<int\>()][docs-tolist],
 respectively.

-If you need a different range of numbers, you can modify the lambda to transform the index instead of just returning it.
+If you need a different sequence of numbers, you can modify the lambda to transform the index instead of just returning it.

 This solution requires allocating an array of size `n`, which takes